What Is Medical Billing?

 At this point, you should know that despite what you may have heard when industry professionals discuss payment arrangements, medical billing and medical coding are not the same thing.

-While medical billing involves sending claims to insurance companies and tracking these claims until you receive payment, medical coding is a process that serves to support the billing and collection efforts.
+While medical billing involves sending medical claims to insurance companies and tracking these claims until you receive payment, medical coding is a process that serves to support the billing and collection efforts.

 In medical coding, trained professionals are tasked with reading over all of the clinical documentation that was generated while treating a patient.
 Precise codes are used to refer to various situations, such as evaluating and mending a patient’s broken left arm or diagnosing a communicable disease.
 The process of determining which codes to use is based on details from sources including the patient’s chart and reports from laboratory tests.